ibtihel-ayari/ibtihel-ayari/README.md

 ---
 ### 💖 My Source of Motivation
-I want to give a special shoutout to my handsome boyfriend, **KACAMICOU**. who believes in me and what am capable of
+I want to give a special shoutout to my handsome boyfriend, **KACAMICOU**. who believes in me and what am capable of.

 ---